 |

-world of Polemachus, has started to orchestrate events
+the extra-dimensional world of Polemachus, has started to

-worlds involved, Arkon has had his agents attack the 5th
+from all three worlds involved, Arkon has had his agents

-attack from beings from other time periods (transported
+is under attack from beings from other time periods

-there by using Dr. Doom's time machine); and lastly, our
+(transported there by using Dr. Doom's time machine); and

-Earth is starting to be turned into a frozen wasteland by
+lastly, our Earth is starting to be turned into a frozen

 |